dingotiles/dingo-postgresql-release/manifests/README.md

 ...
 ```

-## Store & retrieve variables from Vault
+## Store & retrieve creds from Vault

 You might want some input variables to be hidden inside Vault, such as AWS access credentials.